 - Earphones are to be taken out as soon as students enter the College grounds in the morning.
 Students should not be seen wearing wired earphones outside of the classroom until the bell goes in the afternoon. - Earphone use in the classroom for learning activities is at the discretion of the teacher.
-Earphones can be the wired earplug type or wired over the head headphones. - Bluetooth earphones of any type are NOT PERMITTED at school.
-Students found with or using Bluetooth earphones will be issued with a level, and they will be confiscated for the day. - Students are not permitted to walk around the College during break times, including between classes, with wired earphones in their ears.
+Earphones can be the wired earplug type or wired over the head headphones. - Students are not permitted to walk around the College during break times, including between classes, with wired earphones in their ears.
 If a student is found to have earphones in their ears during a break time, then a level will be issued. - Earphones that are brought to and kept at school and used, are entirely at the owner's risk.
 The College cannot accept any responsibility for theft, loss or damage of earphones (wireless or wired).
 Students and parents should recognise, however, that wireless earphones can be the target for theft and, accordingly, they should always be stored in a locker secured by a padlock or kept on you.